vippsas/vipps-developers/newsletters/2022-09-newsletter.md

 We are working on eliminating incorrect API use.
-Although we always respond to incorrect API calls with a sensible HTTP status (usually `HTTP 400 Bad Request`) and an informative error message in the response body, we see that some merchant and partners keep making incorrect API calls.
+Although we always respond to incorrect API calls with a sensible HTTP status (usually `HTTP 400 Bad Request`) and an informative error message in the response body, we see that some merchants and partners keep making incorrect API calls.

 Please: